Contrasting transfer deals for Beckham and Samba

 Spending was still brisk in the Premier League, the world's richest football competition, thanks to those desperate to avoid the huge financial hit of relegation and others keen to try to sample the benefits of European competition.

-QPR, four points adrift at the bottom with 14 matches left, signed Congo's former Blackburn Rovers defender Samba from Anzhi Makhachkala for what media reports said was a club record fee of 12.5 million pounds ($19.82 million).
+QPR, four points adrift at the bottom with 14 matches left, signed Congo's former Blackburn Rovers defender Samba from Anzhi Makhachkala for what media reports said was a club record fee of 12.5 million pounds.

 "Chris is just what we need.
 He's a monster," manager Harry Redknapp told the club website (www.qpr.co.uk).